Electric Cars

 Combustion Going Bust: Global Phase-outs of Gasoline Cars

-While hybrids were initially expected to be phased out as well in California, some advanced hybrids with large battery power will now be allowed.
-Other nations treating hybrids favorably in their phase-outs are Canada, Slovenia, Singapore and Japan,but most nations want them gone also by the time their ban date comes up.
+Similar to the situation in the EU, gasoline car phase-outs caused disagreements among U.S. states when California in 2022 set a phase-out date for new sales of these vehicles, also for 2035.
+While 17 states had previously tied their vehicle standards to California's under the Federal Clean Air Act, only Washington, Oregon, Massachusetts, New York and Vermont have went along with California's decision while Connecticut and Delaware pulled out at the last minute.
+While hybrids were initially expected to be phased out as well, some advanced hybrids with large battery power will now be allowed in participating states.
+Other nations treating hybrids favorably in their phase-outs are Canada, Slovenia, Singapore and Japan, but most nations want them gone also by the time their ban date comes up.

-Sri Lanka, on the other hand, has been setting the toughest goals of any country, issuing not just a phase-out of new gasoline car sales, but a full road ban for combustion engine cars, tuk-tuks and motorcycles by 2040.
-But the country has also attracted international attention in the recent past for issuing sweeping legislation whose implementation proved problematic.
+Asian nation Sri Lanka has been setting the toughest goals of any country, issuing not just a phase-out of new gasoline car sales, but a full road ban for combustion engine cars, tuk-tuks and motorcycles by 2040.
+The country has in the recent past already attracted international attention for issuing sweeping legislation whose implementation proved problematic.
 For some smaller countries without their own carmakers or their subsidiaries, a gas car phase-out can actually be easier to implement in some ways.
-Cape Verde, which along with many other nations around the globe signed the COP26 declaration to ban the sale of new combustion engine cars by 2040, internally set the goal to achieve this feat even earlier, by 2035.
-To do so, it would merely have to ban the import of gas-powered cars by that date.
+Cape Verde, which along with several other nations around the globe signed the COP26 declaration to ban the sale of new combustion engine cars by 2040, internally set the goal to achieve this feat even earlier, by 2035.
+To do so, it would merely have to ban the import of gas-powered cars close to that date.

 Description

-This chart shows approximate official targets for the complete phase-out of the sale of new internal combustion engine cars, by country.
+This chart shows approximate official targets for the complete phase-out of the sale of new gasoline/diesel-powered cars, by country.

 Download Chart